 Burnaby Village Heritage Christmas

-One of Metro Vancouver’s loveliest old-school Christmas attractions, Burnaby Village Museum’s historic site is transformed into a charming reminder of the holidays of old.
+One of Metro Vancouver’s loveliest old-school Christmas events, the Burnaby Village Museum’s historic site is transformed into a charming reminder of traditional holidays of old.
 The brightly-painted clapboard buildings are decorated with twinkling lights and natural decorations to foster a festive spirit.
-Note that, due to the current Covid situation, the site’s heritage carousal and gift shop will be closed this season.

 Canyon Lights at Capilano Suspension Bridge

 North Vancouver’s Capilano Suspension Bridge never looks quite as spectacular than during the holidays.
-The trees and namesake suspension bridge are covered in twinkling fairy lights that spill over into the rest of the rainforest and Treetops Adventure (the eight tallest Christmas trees in the world), creating an impressive display of light in the darkness.
-There’s also live seasonal music and kid-friendly fun including craft activities and scavenger hunts.
-Remember to hold on tight as you walk over the suspension bridge – it does tend to sway!
+The trees and namesake suspension bridge are covered in thousands of twinkling fairy lights that spill over into the rest of the rainforest, including the Treetops Adventure (with the eight tallest Christmas trees in the world), creating an impressive display of light in the darkness.

 Grouse Mountain’s Peak of Christmas